 The MHF welcomes He Ara Oranga, the final report of the Mental Health and Addiction Inquiry, released to the public on 4 December 2018.
 The report outlines a robust set of recommendations which call for comprehensive reform of New Zealand’s response to mental distress and wellbeing.

-Now that the report is out, the MHF will be working to keep the pressure on political decision makers to implement the Inquiry’s recommendations.
+Now the report is out and the MHF is working to keep the pressure on political decision makers to implement the Inquiry’s recommendations.
 To create the kind of change that is needed, we will need this Government and all future Governments to be courageous enough to make bold decisions and learn from the mistakes of the past.
+The government is expected to respond to the Mental Health Inquiry’s recommendations before the end of May 2019.

 Read our initial media statement about the report here.